drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

     * Accessory - Dragon Scale
   * Leave town.
   * Walk along forests and mountains (increased encounter rate) to get in fights to gain levels and head to Kol (North East part of the map).
-If you fight a Spooky you should use a torch, Scorpion run away.
+You should stay in close until you get to Lvl 2 via Red Slime and Slime creatures.
+  * After you get to Lvl 2 you can move towards Kol and use a torch if you need to kill a stronger monster.
   * Enter Kol and pickup the PixieFlute from in front of the guy just below the pool.